jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/mechanized_regiment.rst

 ----------------------------------------------
 Anti-aircraft Halftrack Regiment
 ----------------------------------------------
 Requires Engineer Brigade.
 The best Anti-air unit in the game with 4 mobile AA guns.
 Use them to protect vital buildings that you have not shielded with bunkers.
 Useless to ground threat though.
 Need to be protected with other regiments or bunkers.
+If you have excess ammo, you can probably get away with building AA bunkers instead of these.

 ----------------------------------------------
 Anti-tank Halftrack Regiment
 ----------------------------------------------
 Requires Motor Pool.
 Basically the normal halftrack regiment plus two tank destroyers.
 With sacrificed speed you get anti-armor.
 The tank destroyer has 75% gun and 25% explosive resistance, as well as paralyzing enemies briefly.
-The halftracks serve as cannon folder in tank fights but are somewhat good against infantries.
+The halftracks serve as cannon fodder in tank fights but are somewhat good against infantries.
 You need two of these to repel a tank regiment.

 ----------------------------------------------
 Artillery Halftrack Regiment